Friday, 5 December 2025

 I know that for many TGirls finding women's clothes and shoes to fit is a problem.
 Most things are too small.
 You can see that being petite has advantages when buying women's clothes but it brings it's own considerations, too.

 So I wanted some nice new ankle boots to replace a pair that I bought in an emergency when the only style I could find was chunky heeled.
-I've always hated them.
+I've always hated them, although they get points for being soft and comfortable.
 This is that ugly pair.
-Although they are comfortable, I'll give them that.

 As narrated last week I finally found a pair that would suit well, plus another pair that really caught my eye, and quite unnecessarily - but why not? - a pair of three-tone patent leather shoes with a stunning heel.